iov-one/docs/docs/weave/tutorial/01-overview.md

 This documents purpose is to teach you how to make your own weave modules.
 Tutorial content is richened with PR discussions of [weave tutorial](https://github.com/iov-one/tutorial/).
 If you follow the PR reviews you can have a clear understanding of how to design your own module and implement a blockchain app using weave piece by piece.
 And you can see how the development flow works and what are the issues you should have on your mind while moving forward.

+Whenever you have questions in your mind about the internals check out [Weave]("https://github.com/iov-one/weave) source code.
+It is very well documented.
+Please feel free to add [issues](https://github.com/iov-one/weave/issues) if you think there is something under documented or confusing.